Skip to content

 • Provide sediment and plant propagules from tributary inflows after large rain events to encourage the establishment of new plants

-• Inundate and reduce terrestrial vegetation on low banks and trigger the recruitment of native flood-tolerant streamside vegetation
+• Drown terrestrial vegetation on low banks and trigger the recruitment of native flood-tolerant streamside vegetation

 • Improve waterbug habitat and food availability by scouring fine sediments and biofilms from hard substrates

-Late-spring fresh (one fresh of more than 6,000 ML/day for two days during November and December in reaches 4 and 5)
+Late spring fresh (one fresh of more than 6,000 ML/day for two days during October to December in reaches 4 and 5)

 Fishing icon